 Little Entente formed between Czechoslovakia and Romania (Yugoslavia signs june 7)

-The last Italian forces withdraw from Antalya, southern Anatolia, avoiding clashing with the Turkish Nationalists and ending the Italian claim to the region.
+The last Italian forces withdrew from Antalya, southern Anatolia, avoiding clashing with the Turkish Nationalists and ending the Italian claim to the region.

 Britain and Ireland

-The invading Greek army advances on Turkish Nationalist lines on the Sakarya River, 80km from the Nationalist capital of Ankara.
-By September 2, the Greeks have captured Mount Chal and in the ensuing 10 days, some units come within 50km of Ankara.
-However, the Greeks are overextended and a Turkish counterattack on September 8 forces them to abandon the offensive and withdraw toward Eskişehir and Kara Hisar.
+The invading Greek army advanced on the Turkish Nationalist lines on the Sakarya River, 80km from the Nationalist capital of Ankara.
+By September 2, the Greeks had captured Mount Chal and in the ensuing 10 days, some units come within 50km of Ankara.
+However, the Greeks were overextended, and a Turkish counterattack on September 8 forced them to abandon the offensive and withdraw toward Eskişehir and Kara Hisar.